vadili/Capstone-Project/README.md

 Required:

-- As a student or recruiter, I can login.
+- As a student, I can login.
 - As a student, I want to create a profile, so that I can showcase my skills and experiences to potential employers.
+- As a student, I want to edit a profile or delete a profile
-- As a student, I want to search for internships, so I can find opportunities that match my interests.
+- As a student, I want to filter for internships to find opportunities that fit my profile.
 - As a student, I want to view internship details, so I can make informed decisions before applying.
-- As a student, I want to reach out to the recruiters of specific companies, so I can ask for more insight about the recruiting process.
+- As a student, I can receive real time announcements from the recruiters
-- As a student or recruiter, I want to view other people’s profiles.
+- As a student, I want to view other students’ or recruiters’ profiles.
-- As a recruiter, I want to view student profiles, so I can reach out to the best fits.
-- As a recruiter, I want to give students feedback about their resumes, so they can improve them  and apply for available positions at my company.

 Stretched/Optional:

-- As a student, I want to save internships and like internships boards, so I can come back to them later.
+- As a student, I want to open a private chat room and send real-time messages to recruiters
-- As a student, I want to be able to edit\delete my profile information.
+- As a student, I want to be able to subscribe and get emails from recruiters.
-- As a student or recruiter, I want to get notifications of chat messages.

 Screen Archetypes

+- Login / Sign-up Screen
 - Home Screen
+	- Main page containing welcome messages
+	- (with contact section about the app at the footer)
+	- (stretch: if save internship feature is implemented, main page may contain the list of saved internship listings)
+	- Search bar
+	- Navigation bar (persisted across screens): profile icon, login/logout button, menu icon - dropdown, announcement icon
+- Internship Search Results Screen
+	- From the home screen, after input search keyword, the top K results are displayed in a list on the internship search results page based on document scores.
+- Internship Details Screen
+	- From the keyword search result, after clicking onto an internship listing, the details page is shown.
 - Profile Screen
-- About us Screen
-- Contact Screen
+	- Contains logged-in user profile.
+Can be accessed via the navigation bar in home screen
-- Chat Screen
+- Announcement Screen
+	- The recruiter can see the announcement creation screen; the students can see the announcement content after clicking on the notification icon in the top navigation bar.

 Data Model

-User:
+Student

+- User_id: string
-- First Name
+- First Name: string
-- Last Name
+- Last Name: string
+- School: optional[string]
+- GPA: optional[string] (Dropdown)
+- Major: string (Dropdown)
+- Gender: string (Dropdown)
+- Race/Ethnicity: string (Dropdown)
+- Technical skills: string (Dropdown)
+- Previous Internships: optional[boolean]
+- cookie/token - session management for login/logout
+- User type - (1 if student, 0 if recruiter)

+Recruiter

+- User_id: string
-- Email
+- First Name: string
-- School
+- Last Name: string
-- Gender
+- Company: optional[string]
-- Race/Ethnicity
+- Company Culture; optional[string]
+- User type - (1 if student, 0 if recruiter)

-Internship Listing:
+Internship

-- Job Id
+- Job Id: string
-- Job title
+- Job title: string
-- Company name
+- Company name: string
-- Job summary
+- Job summary: string
-- Job qualifications
+- Job qualifications : list[string]
+- Recruiter: string (user_id)

+Announcement

+- Sender: string (user_id)
+- Content
+- <other field>

+Server Endpoints

+- POST `/api/users/login` :Login user
+- POST `/api/users/signup`  :Sign up a new user
+- POST` /api/users/logout`: Logout user
+- PUT `/api/users/profile` :Updates a user’s profile information
+- POST `/api/users/internships` :Create a new internship listing
+- DELETE `/api/users/profile` :Deletes a user’s profile information
+- GET `/api/users/saved-jobs` :Retrieves a list of saved jobs
+- GET `/api/users/liked jobs` :Retrieves a list of liked jobs

 Navigation

 - Login/Sign up: Allow users to login in or sign up for an account
-- Home Screen: Displays a list of internships
-- Profile Screen: Displays the user’s profile information
-    - May allow users to edit or delete their profile information
-- About us Screen: Displays general information about the site
+- Welcome /About us Screen: Display welcome message for the user and general information about the site
-- Contact Screen: Displays the contact information about the site
+	- Footer: Displays the contact information about the site
 		- Details:
 			- Location
 			- Email
 			- Phone Number
-- Chat Screen: Displays a list of people you  message and allows you to open their chats.
+- Search result screen: Displays a list of internships
-    - Messages appear instantly on both users’ screen upon sending
-    - Messages are displayed with timestamps indicating when they are sent

-Database Integration: After extensive research, I've selected MongoDB as the database for my project due to its excellent integration with Node.js and its flexible document-based structure.
-MongoDB's ability to handle unstructured data, such as internship listings from diverse APIs, with ease and efficiency is particularly advantageous.
-It offers scalability through native support for horizontal scaling and a dynamic schema that facilitates rapid iteration.
-While PostgreSQL offers robust features like JSONB for efficient querying and ACID compliance for transactional integrity, MongoDB's strengths in scalability, schema flexibility, and performance for document-oriented data align more closely with the needs of my project.
-These considerations led me to choose MongoDB as the optimal database solution for ensuring both flexibility and performance in handling the project's data requirements.
+- Profile Screen: Displays the user’s profile information
+	- May allow users to edit or delete their profile information
+- Announcement Screen: Announcement shared by recruiters realtime

+Database Integration: I've chosen to use Prisma with PostgreSQL and Express for my project, following what I learned at CodePath.
+Prisma's seamless integration with PostgreSQL and its ORM capabilities will streamline database management.
+PostgreSQL's strong ACID compliance and JSONB support fit well for structured data handling in my project.
+This setup ensures both efficiency and scalability as the project progresses.

 External APIs: I will be integrating  internship APIs from platforms like RapidAPI and API list to import comprehensive internship listings into the app.
 These APIs offer a diverse selection of opportunities from various companies and locations, ensuring users have access to the latest and most relevant internship options.
-Specifically, I am exploring options such as the LinkedIn Jobs API and similar APIs available on platforms like RapidAPI and API lists
+Specifically, I am exploring options such as the LinkedIn Jobs API and similar APIs available on platforms like RapidAPI and API lists.

+Authentication

+When users log into our app (POST `/api/users/login`), we check their credentials and issue a secure session token.
+This token is stored in an HTTP-only cookie, keeping it safe from any unauthorized access.
+It travels back and forth with each request, ensuring users stay authenticated as they navigate through different screens without needing to log in repeatedly.

+For new users signing up (POST `/api/users/signup`), we securely add their details to our system, making sure they can smoothly move around the app without interruptions.
+When it's time to log out (POST /api/users/logout), we clear these tokens to maintain privacy and security.

 Visuals and Interactions